Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Can Prompting Fill in the Gap?

-\paragraph{Fill-the-gap Survey} The original annotators who conducted the detection on earlier generations were asked to evaluate whether the new prompts addressed the gaps for each example: \emph{Yes}, \emph{No}, and \emph{Partially}.
 The distributions across the six datasets in \figref{fig:dist-survey} shows that in about 50\% of the cases, the prompt adjustments were effective to either fully or partially mitigate the gaps.
 Large improvements were observed for Kazakh Wikipedia and Arabic tweets.
 For the former, the revised prompt reduced repetitive sentence patterns (more diverse), but the formulaic expressions were not entirely eliminated.
 New outputs also included more concrete information, such as dates and names, while the inclusion of culturally-nuanced details remained challenging.
-The newly-generated Arabic tweets could touch on relatable human topics and express genuine emotions tied to daily experiences; however, the frequently added irrelevant hashtags at the end of the tweets made them easily identifiable as machine-generated.
-Moreover, the tweets often leaned on an overly optimistic tone even when negative experiences were mentioned.
+The newly-generated Arabic tweets could touch on relatable human topics and express genuine emotions tied to daily experiences; however, the frequently added irrelevant hashtags at the end of the tweets and a occasionally inappropriate optimistic tone made them easily identifiable as machine-generated.

-The annotators for English peer reviews noted that, despite the prompt adjustments, the models remained highly formulaic in their outputs, the length of the reviews remained relatively uniform, and the overall structure lacked variance.
+The annotators for English peer reviews noted that, despite the prompt adjustments, the models remained highly formulaic in their outputs, the length of the reviews remained relatively uniform, and the structure lacked variance.
 This may be due to the inherent nature of the peer review domain, while human reviews exhibited more variability in both length and structure, feeling more organic.
 Similar issues remained for Chinese student essays (formulaic structure by using ``firstly, then, moreover, finally'' persisted) and government reports (certain repetitive phrases).
 See more details in \Cref{sec:chinese-distinguishable-signal}.
 Overall, adjusting the prompts did fill some gaps, but cultural nuances, diversity of length, structure and phrases, and sentiment adaption to scenarios remained challenging.

 See more in \appref{sec:fill-gap-prompts}.
 With the intuitive survey results, we further conducted a second round of MGT detection on the new generations for objective results, involving both human evaluation and automated detection.